jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 ## UWB (Ultra-Wideband) support

 [UWB](https://developer.android.com/guide/topics/connectivity/uwb) is having a bit of a moment recently, with a lot of attention from the media on the solution in the last few months alone.
+For good reason, too, as the applications from unlocking vehicles to indoor positioning, asset tracking and more make it a compelling solution across various industries.

 UWB is a communications protocol that permits high-speed, short-distance, & low-energy communication.
 It sits alongside other radios like Bluetooth, NFC, Wi-Fi, etc.